mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 Iterations: 6
 ```

 Walking through **Example 1**, we create a 3×3 grid where each cell is a state (0 through 8).
 The agent can move up, right, down, or left.
-The transition matrix `P` has shape `(actions, states, states)` — for each action and current state, it specifies the probability of landing in each next state.
+The transition matrix `P` has shape `(actions, states, states)`: for each action and current state, it specifies the probability of landing in each next state.
 Our grid is deterministic (probability of 1.0 for each move), and bumping into walls keeps the agent in place.

 The reward matrix `R` gives 10 for reaching the goal (bottom-right, state 8) and -5 for the trap (state 5, which is the middle-right cell).
 Value iteration converges in 5 iterations and produces a sensible policy: the arrows point around the trap toward the goal.
 The value function shows that states closer to the goal have higher values.

 I also ran **Policy Iteration** on the same grid.
 Both algorithms arrived at the same policy but through different means: value iteration improves value estimates until convergence, while policy iteration alternates between evaluating a fixed policy and improving it greedily.

 In **Example 2**, we use pymdptoolbox's built-in forest management problem.
 At each year, you choose to Wait (let the forest grow one age class) or Cut (harvest timber, resetting the forest to age 0).
 There is a 10% chance of fire each year that also resets the forest to age 0.
-With these parameters the optimal policy is to always Wait — the expected value of older forest outweighs the immediate reward of cutting.
+With these parameters the optimal policy is to always Wait; the expected value of older forest outweighs the immediate reward of cutting.

 The key takeaway: MDPs give you a formal language to describe decision problems, and algorithms like value iteration and policy iteration compute optimal policies.
-In the next section, we will tackle environments where we do *not* know the transition probabilities in advance — which is where reinforcement learning comes in.
+In the next section, we will tackle environments where we do *not* know the transition probabilities in advance, which is where reinforcement learning comes in.

 ## A Concrete Example: Q-Learning with Gymnasium

 When the transition and reward models are unknown, the agent must learn through trial and error. **Q-learning** is one of the simplest and most widely used model-free RL algorithms.
-It learns an action-value function Q(s,a) — the expected cumulative reward of taking action **a** in state **s** and following the optimal policy thereafter.
+It learns an action-value function Q(s,a): the expected cumulative reward of taking action **a** in state **s** and following the optimal policy thereafter.

 The Q-learning update rule is:

-Q(s,a) ← Q(s,a) + α [ r + γ · max_a' Q(s',a') — Q(s,a) ]
+Q(s,a) ← Q(s,a) + α [ r + γ · max_a' Q(s',a') − Q(s,a) ]

 Where:
 - α (alpha) is the learning rate